jerm-jerm/quartz/content/DND Mystrala/1. The World/2 NPCs/Neutral or Unknown/Solonor.md

 - [[Sea of Swords]] - called his work a blight on the ocean

 ### Relation to The Remnants
-- Closely tied to [[Sundara]] - believes that their magical means that they are responsible for bringing order to the world
+- Closely tied to [[Sundara]] - believes that their magical origin means that they are responsible for bringing order to the world

 ## Known Stats
 Spell save DC 22